ianmorgan/graph-store/docs/standards.md

 ### 500 response

-This should return a JSON object with one or more errors under the "errors" key.
-Use the conventions documented in the [GraphQL](http://facebook.github.io/graphql/October2016/#sec-Response-Format) spec, with the following additions
+This should return a JSON object with one or more errors under the <code>"errors"</code> key.
+Use the conventions documented in the
+[GraphQL](http://facebook.github.io/graphql/October2016/#sec-Response-Format) spec, with the following additions

 * "fatal" : true